Tag Archives: health and living

 How long can altitude sickness last?

 Altitude sickness Altitude sickness usually resolves by itself within six to 48 hours.
 The main treatment involves going down to a lower altitude (descent) as quickly and safely as possible.
 The symptoms of moderate altitude sickness generally improve within 24 hours on reaching an elevation that is at least 1,000 to 2,000 feet lower.
-All the symptoms should subside completely …
+All …

 Read More »